Dendera Temple Complex Luxor Egypt

 Bedouins

-At one time, the Dendera complex was mostly covered in desert sand, and Bedouins used the temples for shelter and warmth.
+At one time, the Dendera complex was covered in desert sand, and Bedouins used the temples for shelter and warmth.
 Soot from their fires accumulated at the top of the temple.
 After years of tedious work, the sand was removed and most of the accumulated soot eliminated.

 Bes Egyptian God of War and Domestic Protection